wI2L/jsondiff/README.md

 When the `Rationalize()` option is enabled, the package pre-process the JSON input given to the `CompareJSON*` functions.
 If your inputs are already compact JSON documents, you **should** also use the `SkipCompact()` option to instruct the package to skip the compaction step, resulting in a *nice and free* performance improvement.

+##### In-place compaction

+By default, the package will not modify the JSON documents given to the `CompareJSON` and `CompareJSONOpts` functions.
+Instead, a copy of the `target` byte slice argument is created and then compacted to remove insignificant spaces.

+To avoid an extra allocation, you can use the `InPlaceCompaction()` option to allow the package to *take ownership* of the `target` byte slice and modify it directly. **Note that you should not update it concurrently with a call to the `CompareJSON*` functions.**

 #### Invertible patch

 Using the functional option `Invertible()`, it is possible to instruct the diff generator to precede each `remove` and `replace` operation with a `test` operation.
 Such patches can be inverted to return a patched document to its original form.